On the strongly regular locus of the inertia stack of $\mathrm{Bun}_G$: Introduction

 Recall that an element of a reductive group is \emph{strongly regular} if its centralizer is a torus.
 It would be useful to generalize Theorem \ref{hkw-649} to strongly regular $g$, since the strongly regular locus is dense in $G(F)$, while the elliptic locus may not be dense.
 We make some progress toward this goal. \begin{thm}[Theorem \ref{trace}] Let $\rho$ be a finite length admissible representation of $G_b(F)$, and let $\pi = R\Gamma(G,b,\mu)[\rho]$.
 Let $g \in G(F)$ be a strongly regular element.
 Suppose that for all specializations $b'$ of $b$ in $B(G,\mu)$, $g$ is not stably conjugate to any element of $G_{b'}(F)$.
 Then

-Here, $\Phi^+$ is the set of roots of $G$ that are positive with respect to the parabolic subgroup of $G$ associated with $b$. \end{thm} Our definition of $\Rel_b$ is slightly different from the one in \cite{hkw}, but the elliptic locus of our $\Rel_b$ is the same as the elliptic locus of theirs. \begin{ex} Let $M$ be a Levi subgroup of $G$, let $\mu$ be a cocharacter of $G$ whose centralizer is $M$, and let $b=\mu(p)$.
+Here, $\Phi^+$ is the set of roots of $G$ that are positive with respect to the parabolic subgroup of $G$ associated with $b$, and the norm is defined so that $\abs{p}=p^{-[F:\Qp]}$. \end{thm} Our definition of $\Rel_b$ is slightly different from the one in \cite{hkw}, but the elliptic locus of our $\Rel_b$ is the same as the elliptic locus of theirs. \begin{ex} Let $M$ be a Levi subgroup of $G$, let $\mu$ be a cocharacter of $G$ whose centralizer is $M$, and let $b=\mu(p)$.
+Then $G_b = M$.
 After accounting for normalization, Theorem \ref{trace intro} recovers van Dijk's formula for the Harish-Chandra character of a parabolically induced representation \cite[Theorem 3]{vandijk}. \end{ex}

 A key step in the proof of Theorem \ref{trace intro} is the following result: \begin{thm}[Theorem \ref{sr open}] For each $b \in B(G)$, the strongly regular locus of the inertia stack of $\Bun_G^b$ is open in the inertia stack of $\Bun_G$. \end{thm} Here, $\Bun_G$ is the stack classifying $G$-bundles on the Fargues--Fontaine curve.
+This theorem also holds when $F = \mathbb{F}_q((T))$.

 The reason that Theorem \ref{trace intro} does not cover the entire strongly regular locus is the following.
-An admissible representation $\rho$ of $G_b(F)$ can be considered as a sheaf $\Bun_G^b$, and the trace distribution of $\rho$ can be regarded as the characteristic class of this sheaf.
+An admissible representation $\rho$ of $G_b(F)$ can be considered as a constructible sheaf on $\Bun_G^b$, and the trace distribution of $\rho$ can be regarded as the characteristic class of this sheaf.
 One can also consider the characteristic class of the sheaf $i_{b*} \rho$ on $\Bun_G$.
 Theorem \ref{sr open intro} implies that this characteristic class determines a trace distribution on the strongly regular locus of $G_{b'}(F)$ for each $b' \in B(G)$.
 The $b$-component is the usual trace distribution of $\rho$.
-If $b'$ is neither $b$ nor a specialization of $b$, then the $b'$-component is zero.
 If $b'$ is a specialization of $b$, then the $b'$-component may be nonzero.
 These components show up in the computation of $\Theta_{\pi}$.

 The problem of computing these $b'$-components seems interesting in its own right.
 We compute some of these components in Examples \ref{gl2 example}-\ref{depth one example}, but we do not have a general formula.
 In the case where $\Sht_{G,b,\mu}$ is the Drinfeld upper half plane, Example \ref{gl2 example hecke} uses the result of Example \ref{gl2 example} to compute $\Theta_{\pi}$ over the entire strongly regular locus.